setms/book/docs/architecture/analysis.md

 The selected architecture is a single point in this viable part of the solution space.
 Note that there may be other points that are viable as well; these are alternative architectures.

+Let's pretend for a moment that the multidimensional solution space has only two dimensions.
-The solution space is multidimensional, but we can project it in two dimensions to visualize the relationship between architecture and principal design decisions:
+Then we can visualize the relationship between architecture and principal design decisions:

 ![Decisions constrain viable architectures](../img/architecture-as-decisions.png)